thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

     // need to implement reject, catch...
 }
 ```
-As show in the code, now `MyPromise` class can store `value` whenever promise is resolved.
-What the `then` api does is just accept a function, and push it into the list of `handlers` inside promise.
-Later, when we call `resolve()`, these handlers can be triggered with the `value` from promise.
-Notice that when we create a new promise, the `fn` input need to be executed to resolve the state of the same promise instance, that's why we have
+As show in the code, now `MyPromise` class can store `value` whenever a promise is resolved.
+What the `then` API does is just accept a function, and push it into the list of `handlers` inside promise.
+Later, when we call `resolve()`, these handlers can be triggered with the `value` from promise. `resolve` and `reject` are passed to `fn` as callbacks, that's why we need the bindings as following
-these bindings
 ```js
 this.resolve = this.resolve.bind(this);
 this.reject = this.reject.bind(this);